brnvr/SharpPath/docs/creating_sp_grid.md

 # Creating a SP grid
+**SP grids** store the information of what areas in your game map are empty (and so can be transitted) and what areas are obstacles.
+This information will then be used to find the shortest path between two points in the grid.
 ## sp_grid_create
-Creates an empty SP Grid in the specified position.
+Creates an empty SP Grid in the specified position and returns its index.

 | Parameter   | Type | Description
 |-------------|------|------------